lukegniwecki/example-cryptocurrency-nexycoin/README.md

               "http://127.0.0.1:5003"]

-If successful, the Postman will display a success message stating that the nodes are now connected showing addresses of all connected nodes.
+If successful, the Postman will display a success message stating that the nodes are now connected showing the addresses of all connected nodes.
 Note that Node 1 port `5001` is not inlcuded in the `connect_node` request since the request is sent from the node itself.
 Do the same for Nodes 2 and 3.

 ### Adding Transactions